Boeing to halt 737 production following fatal crashes | DW | 16.12.2019

 Boeing's board hopes to regain some of the major losses that the ongoing aircraft issues have incurred.
 The company hast lost over $9 billion (€8.1 billion) through repayments and loss in sales since the grounding.

+The 737 MAX is manufactured at a plant in near Seattle in the US that employs 12,000 people, but Boeing has guaranteed that no employees will lose their job though some will be relocated or given new work.

-Boeing continued to manufacture 42 new 737 MAX aircrafts every month until now, despite the grounding regulations meaning that sales were impossible.
+Boeing continued to manufacture 42 new 737 MAX airplanes every month until now, despite the grounding regulations meaning that sales were impossible.

 The halt in production is the first of its kind in 20 years for Boeing.